firefox-containers-helper/firefox-containers-helper/README.md

 * Press `shift` and click/enter to act on ALL results (bulk open tab/delete container/set URL action)
 * Press `ctrl` and click/enter a result to open as pinned tab(s)
+  * Note that entering *Select Mode* will change the behavior of `ctrl+click` to specifically select one container from the list, or multiple if `shift` is also held

 ### v0.0.11 Examples